denzelrenner/LIFE4136-Group1-Rotation2/README.md

    RNaseH -> purple

+7. We want to only highlight the functional domains we have just coloured so we will first hide all protein models that have been loaded in.
+On the right hand side of the PyMOL window look for an object called `all`.
+Select the `H` and then select `everything`.
+This should hide all objects you have loaded into PyMOL so far.
+Then for each of the domains listed in step 6, they should have an object name on the right hand side of the PyMOL window.
+Select the `S` next to the object's name and then select `cartoon`.
+The PyMOL window will now only contain the domains of the protein.

 8. Manually rotate the protein based on personal preference and take a picture of the assembled protein using the command below in the PyMOL command line
    ```bash
    png ~/path/to/ouput_image/directory/tetraploid_image.png, 3500, 3500, -1, ray=0, dpi=500
    ```
 9. To get the electrostatic potential for all the domains navigate to the header of PyMOL and select the plugin tab, and then select APBS electrostatics.
 Select the drop down menu in the selection entry field (selection:[       ]) and select `polymer & <domain name>`.
 This will produce an object in PyMOL showing the electrostatic potential across the given domain.
 When that has completed close the pop-up that comes afterwards.

-10. Repeat step 7 for all the domains we have outlined in step 2.
+10. Repeat step 9 for all the domains we have outlined in step 6.

 11. Manually rotate the protein (now coloured by electrostatic potential) based on personal preference and take a picture using the command below in the PyMOL command line
    ```bash